mitchallen/scriptaverse-doc/docs/002-scene.md

 The objects in a scene and the scene itself can be configured to use a set of definitions, which include:

 * 3D object scale and position
-* 2D graphich scale and position
+* 2D graphic scale and position
 * Teleport location list - a list of locations to teleport the user to